wp-plugins/powerpress/readme.txt

 = Advanced Features =
 Want more?
 Check out the advanced features.

+* Embeds!
+Provide embeds your audience can take with them (just like YouTube embeds)
 * Media size and duration detection: Enter your media URL and let the PowerPress do the rest.
 * Category Casting: Add podcast support to your WordPress category feeds.
 * Custom Podcast Channels: Distribute multiple formats (audio/video) and versions (short/full length).